 - be at the 6000 level or above.

-- be at least 3 semester credit hours each (some exceptions available).
+- be at least 2 semester credit hours.

-A student may use a course taken prior to entering the MOT program if the course is 6000 level or above and was not part of the student’s major coursework for another degree.
+A student may use a course taken prior to entering the OT program if the course is 6000 level or above and was not part of the student’s major coursework for another degree.
 The student will need to supply a course description and syllabus for review and this will need to be approved by the OT Program Director and the Graduate School.

 Before registering for non‐OC TH electives a Occupational Therapy Electives Course Plan Request for Approval (Word .docx download) needs to be submitted to the Program Manager for review.
 Failure to do so may impact graduation.
 The approved elective plan must match what is listed on your degree report.